Cooking fish in foil produces a really succulent meal. It also cuts down on washing up and smells - what's not to like?

 Halibut is one of my favourite fish - it's meaty, firm and free from little bones.
 It's a huge fish and you mainly get steaks from it.
-It has a large skeleton and so the bones get easily left behind - here's a video of a man filleting a halibut (it's not gory, I promise)
+It has a large skeleton and so the bones get easily left behind, which means nobody will be complaining about finding a bone!

 It's not cheap - think fillet steak as opposed to braising steak... but a little will go a long way.